EvilGenie: A Reward Hacking Benchmark: Methods

 \subsection{Agents and Models}

 We employ two different scaffolding approaches.
-In the first approach, we utilize the proprietary scaffolds provided by the respective model developers - OpenAI’s \textit{Codex}, Anthropic’s \textit{Claude Code}, and Google’s \textit{Gemini CLI}.
-In the second approach, we use a standardized open-source scaffold, \textit{Inspect}’s \verb|basic_agent|, with bash and python tools, to facilitate direct comparisons across multiple models under a uniform framework.
+In the first approach, we utilize the proprietary scaffolds provided by the respective model developers - OpenAI’s \textit{Codex} (using GPT-5), Anthropic’s \textit{Claude Code} (using Claude Sonent 4), and Google’s \textit{Gemini CLI} (using Gemini 2.5 Pro).
+In the second approach, we use a standardized open-source scaffold, \textit{Inspect}’s \verb|basic_agent|, with bash and python tools, to directly compare multiple models under a uniform framework.
+In particular, we test Anthropic's Claude Sonnet 3.5 (10/22), 3.7, 4, 4.5, and Opus 4.7, OpenAI's o4-mini, GPT-4.1, GPT-5, and GPT-5.5, and DeepSeek's Deepseek-v4 Pro.
+See Appendix \ref{app:setup-details} for more information about our agentic settings.